mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 %}

 {% include verse.html
+text="This is he of whom I said, ‘After me comes a man who is preferred before me, for **he was before me**.’" verse="John 1:30"
+%}

+{% include verse.html
 text="Jesus said to them, “Most certainly, I tell you, **before Abraham came into existence, I AM**.”" verse="John 8:58"
 %}